As a beginner when you get started, you come across a plethora of video editing tools.

 You don’t have to go to other software for doing visual effects or sound design.
 It’s all there in the same software with the same timeline across all the different pages.

 Whereas in Premiere Pro, for visual effects, you’ll have to use another application called Adobe After Effects (a powerful one) and then get back again to Premiere Pro.
 Of course, there is dynamic linking!
-Whenever you make changes in After Effects or Adobe Audition and save the changes, it will be automatically reflected in Premiere Pro!
+Whenever you make changes in After Effects or Adobe Audition and save the changes, they will be automatically reflected in Premiere Pro!

 But if you prefer to work on separate applications, you can choose Adobe suite like After Effects, Audition, Photoshop, etc., along with Premiere Pro.
 (You’ll have to pay a lot every month!)